luckyfan-cs/DeepModeling/benchmarks/sciencebench/competitions/sciencebench-057-nvc-plot-ind/description.md

 ## Evaluation

-The grader decodes your base64 image, rescales it to the reference size, and computes a similarity score between 0 and 1.
+The grader decodes your base64 image, compares it with the reference visualization, and accepts submissions meeting the 60-point similarity threshold.